bitflame/gtm-agent-overview/README.md

 ## Challenges and Lessons Learned:

-A systematic evaluation pipeline, and process with metrics that are mapped to business outcomes and requirements is crucial.
-Crucial to avoiding extra cost, and arriving at a solution that works for the organization.
+A systematic evaluation pipeline and process, with metrics mapped to business outcomes and requirements, is crucial to avoiding extra cost and arriving at a solution that works for the organization.

-The right level of prompt engineering will provide the results needed often, and if not then perhaps fine-tuning methods.
+The right level of prompt engineering will often provide the results needed — and if not, fine-tuning may be the next step.

-Context management, and conversation memory can save on the number of tokens used.
+Context management and conversation memory can reduce token usage significantly.

-RAG solutions can address accuracy concerns when other methods such as Response validation fail.
+RAG can address accuracy concerns when methods like response validation fall short.